-Oh yeah!
-This dish is a little beauty, and brings all the best elements of a good stew together.
-Not only do you have the softest, tenderest meat drenched in a rich red wine based gravy, you have these little dumplings which are flavoured with fresh mint leaves and complement the mutton a treat.
+Not only do you have the softest, tenderest meat drenched in a rich red wine based gravy.
+You also have these little dumplings which are flavoured with fresh mint leaves and complement the mutton a treat.

 OK, sales pitch over :)